MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login.md

     }
     ```

--   이제 CreatePassportKeyAsync 메서드를 만들었으므로 Login.xaml.cs 파일로 돌아가 SignInPassport 메서드 내에서 코드 주석 처리를 제거합니다.
+-   Now you have created the CreatePassportKeyAsync method, return to the Login.xaml.cs file and uncomment the code inside the SignInPassport method.

     ```cs
     private async void SignInPassport()